Manual Machining

 A narrow, wheel-shaped milling cutter with teeth on both sides of its periphery.
 Full-side milling cutters are used on horizontal mills to create vertical workpiece features.

-A device used to reduce side play in the mill table as it is moved from one direction to another.
-Gibbs are placed between the ways and the table.
+A device used to reduce undesired worktable movement in the mill table as it is moved from one direction to another in a mill.
+A gib is placed between the ways and the table.

 half-side cutters

-A narrow, wheel-shaped milling cutter that has teeth on one side of its periphery.
-Half-side milling cutters are used on horizontal mills to create vertical workpiece features.
+A narrow, wheel-shaped mill cutting tool that has teeth on one side of its periphery.
+Half-side cutters are used on horizontal mills to create vertical workpiece features.

 head

-The part of the vertical milling machine that holds the spindle.
-The head also contains various speed and feed controls for the mill.
+A part of a vertical milling machine that holds the spindle.
+The head usually also contains various speed and feed controls for the mill.

 helical

-Winding in the shape of a spiral or coil.
-Helical flutes appear on drills and end mills.
+A winding shape in a spiral or coil.
+Helical flutes appear on drills and end mill cutting tools.

 hex bolt

-A type of bolt that has a head with six sides.
-Hex bolts are used to tighten drawbars.
+A type of bolt that has a six-sided head.
+Hex bolts are used to tighten drawbars on manual mills.

 horizontal column and knee milling machine

 A milling machine with a spindle that is parallel to the ground and machine worktable.
-Horizontal column and knee milling machines are less common than vertical column and knee milling machines.
+Horizontal column and knee milling machines, or horizontal mills, are less common than vertical column and knee milling machines.

 interrupted cutting

-A cutting process in which the cutting edge of the tool comes into and out of contact with the workpiece surface.
+A machining process in which the cutting edge of the tool comes into and out of contact with the workpiece surface.
 Interrupted cutting is also known as intermittent cutting.

 jaw

 A component on a vise that grips and holds the workpiece in place.
-Jaws of a vise used in a milling operation are adjustable.
+Jaws of vises are usually adjustable.

 knee

-The device that supports the mill worktable from underneath.
-The knee can be used to adjust the worktable to different heights.
+A component of a mill that supports the worktable from underneath.
+The knee can be used to adjust the worktable vertically and, sometimes, horizontally.

-A machine controlled by an operator that uses a multi-point tool to remove metal from the surface of a workpiece.
-Manual mills are classified by the spindle orientation, as vertical or horizontal.
+A machine controlled by an operator that uses a multi-point cutting tool to remove metal from the surface of a workpiece.
+Manual mills are classified as either vertical or horizontal based on their spindle orientation.

-A nut located on a threaded rod that is used to determine spindle depth.
-The micrometer adjustment nut on a mill head is numbered in thousandths of an inch or hundredths of a millimeter.
+A threaded rod that is used to make fine changes to spindle depth on a manual mill.
+The micrometer adjustment screw enables precise changes in thousandths of an inch or hundredths of a millimeter.

 milling machine